What is KPU New Student Orientation?

 Certain academic programs at KPU will have a Program Orientation or Welcome for new students in addition to New Student Orientation.
 In these cases you will be expected to attend both.
 For example, a Design student would attend New Student Orientation AND a Faculty of Design Welcome/Orientation.

-Why should I attend Orientation?
+Why should I attend Orientation and First Year Festival?

 To succeed in your studies, you'll need to be prepared and motivated to start on the right foot.
 Orientation will help you get the best start to your studies.
 Studies at KPU have shown that students who attend Orientation are more likely to have a successful transition into university and continue their studies beyond their first two semesters.
 Furthermore, 96% of all the students who attended Orientation last semester would recommend attending to other new students!
 University is very different from high school or working life so transitioning can be challenging for some if they are not prepared.

 Who should attend?

 Any student who is new to KPU or new to post-secondary should attend.
 This includes students that are coming straight from high school, mature students, and transfer students from other institutions –Everyone!

 Do I have to register for Orientation and First Year Festival?